1. Introduction: Observing Descent with Modification

 In agriculture, antibiotics are used to prevent outbreaks of infection in animals that are kept in close confinement.
 In 2013, the US Department of Agriculture estimated that 32 million pounds of antibiotics were used in food animal production.
 That amounts to 80% of the antibiotics used in the United States.

 Is this evidence for evolution?
 Absolutely.
-In the rise of antibiotic resistant bacteria, we have a clear example of descent with modification.
-In this case the phenotype is resistance to the antibiotic.
+With the rise of antibiotic-resistant bacteria, we have a clear example of descent with modification.
+In this case, the phenotype is resistance to the antibiotic.
 The genotype is selection for genes that produce antibiotic resistance.

 Study the flashcards below before continuing.